 Besides, default passwords should be checked in all associated systems.
 Don't forget to check your network equipment, operating systems and DBMS that store SAP system data.
 Oracle DBMS, for instance, contains a lot of default passwords, including those specific for SAP systems.

-Default password check for a SAP user
+SAP* Default password check

 The SAP* users are created in all clients immediately after installation.
 Those are dialog users who work via SAP GUI (user type = dialog).
 They perform all administrative tasks (and usually have the SAP_ALL profile).
 In case any SAP* user has been removed, after the system was rebooted one can login using standard PASS password and get all the corresponding SAP_ALL privileges.

-- First, give superuser rights to a SAP* user in all clients (do not remove it!).
+- First, give superuser rights to an SAP* user in all clients (do not remove it!).
 To do that, using SU01 transaction, select the SAP* user.
 After that, click on the Lock/Unlock icon (Ctrl+F5);

 - Set login/no_automatic_user_sapstar to 1 (RZ10 and RZ11 transactions).
 Note that in 3.1G and lower versions, the login/noautomatic_user_sap* parameter is used (for further information, see the SAP Security Note 68048 );